NicholasJV/pencil-kata/README.md

 `npm install`

-(Note: I used [yarn](https://yarnpkg.com/en/), a great alternative to npm that uses the same npm registry but uses a more deterministic install process -- that's why there is a `yarn.lock` file in the project.)
+(Note: I used [yarn](https://yarnpkg.com/en/), a great alternative to npm that uses the same npm registry but uses a more deterministic install process -- that's why there is a `yarn.lock` file in the project.
+The equivalent to `npm install` is simply `yarn`)

 To run tests: